unChaz/sci-fi-5e/srd/classes/priest.md

 ##### Ritual Casting

-You can cast a cleric tek skill as a ritual if that tek skill has the ritual tag and you have the tek skill prepared.
+You can cast a priest tek skill as a ritual if that tek skill has the ritual tag and you have the tek skill prepared.

 #### Tekcasting Focus

-You can use a holy symbol (see chapter 5, “Equipment”) as a Tekcasting focus for your cleric tek skills.
+You can use a holy symbol (see chapter 5, “Equipment”) as a Tekcasting focus for your priest tek skills.

 #### Divine Domain